andrewjesaitis/hexbug-tracker/README.md

 ### Path Smoothing

-We observed that the hexbug generally moves in a smooth path while traveling inside the box, except when striking a wall.
+We observed that the hexbug generally moves in a smooth path while traveling inside the box.
 We also observed noise in the centroid data, sometimes moving a point near but outside the path, sometimes moving a point outside the region of the box.
 For the former, more common type of noise, we found that applying a path smoothing algorithm reduced our average L2 error on training data by 7.3%.

 See hexbug\_path.py